 She is a Director of Ambitious PR and a partner in a specialist marketing, PR and communications training business Talking Heads, a business that was developed to specifically bring quality affordable training to the South West.

 Lis has served as Chair of the Chartered Institute of Public Relations (CIPR) West of England for four years where she successfully grew membership year on year and championed a number of initiatives including a graduate mentoring scheme, PRide Awards and the Young Communicators Conference.

 Roberta Fuke, Director

-Passionate about building brands and delivering clever campaigns with real impact, Roberta believes that now more than ever before brand owners are willing to look beyond the confines of the capital for some really smart, ingenious thinking.
-As a member of the Bristol board she’ll be focusing on making sure that Bristol shines as a centre of creative excellence.
+Passionate about building brands and delivering multi-channel, integrated campaigns with real impact, Roberta believes that now more than ever before marketing disciplines need to work together to deliver the best for brands.
+With a truly open and optimistic outlook she is a firm believer that brand owners are willing to look beyond the confines of the capital for some really smart, ingenious thinking.
+As a member of the Bristol board she’s focused on making sure that Bristol shines as the centre for perfectly joined-up thinking, connected talent and creative excellence.

 Roberta represents the PR and Advertising sectors

 Graeme Fearon, Adviser to the Board, Partner and Head of Intellectual Property, Thrings